Flowers for San Francisco

 Mechanical and electrical systems were also updated throughout the restored structure.
 A heating system that ran under planter benches around the conservatory was replaced with trenches down the centers of the walkways in which were run all of the heating, electrical, water and data lines.
 In-ground planters replaced all of the planter benches.
-A new HVAC system was installed, as well as a computer system that controls the temperature and humidity in each of the five main spaces in the conservatory.
+A new HVAC system was installed.
+Air Separator Installation was also carried out so that the HVAC system runs more reliably and cost-effectively.
+As well as this, a computer system that controls the temperature and humidity in each of the five main spaces in the conservatory was added.

 The restoration of the Conservatory of Flowers was a joint effort, one that Judd commends.
 “We worked very well together,” he says.
 “It was a very complicated project, because we had to make sure that the contractors and subcontractors were meeting historic preservation standards, but it turned out that I had nothing to worry about.
 The people with whom we worked were excellent.
 It was a very good process.”
 The result of eight years of collective effort won the conservatory the Governor’s Historic Preservation Award for 2004, the AIA National and Local Honor Awards for Architecture in 2005 and the California Preservation Foundation Preservation Design Award for Rehabilitation for 2005.